Learn how to set up Jira Software Cloud and integrate it with other products and applications.

 In order to prove how another developer will help his timelines, Ted needs to illustrate the current expected deliverable dates.
 He estimates all of the issues on his timeline to the best of his ability.
 A lot of his work stretches far into the future, but he’s able to roughly state how long he thinks each individual task will take.

-Once the issues are estimated, he groups issues on his timeline by Team and sets Advanced Roadmaps to schedule issues based on their sprint dates:
+Once the issues are estimated, he groups issues on his timeline by Team and sets his plan to schedule issues based on their sprint dates:

 Then, using the capacity planning tool, he assigns work to each sprint to determine how many iterations of work his current team has on their plate, based on their current capacity of 30 story points: